PAM: Securing the Cloud

 Security Risks of the Cloud

 For all its great business benefits, the cloud does have a dark side.
-Along with increased flexibility, the cloud brings increased risk of a systems security breach.
+Along with increased flexibility, the cloud brings an increased risk of a systems security breach.
 As the cloud reduces management complexity and enables easier access, security must not be neglected.

 Accessibility is the double-edged sword of the cloud.
 Ease of access is what makes the cloud so useful for companies with multiple locations or remote users, but it also presents an attractive target for hackers.

 - Remote Access – granting privileged access to cloud resources is inevitable but creates a distinct vulnerability.
 Controlling who has access to which resources, when, and overseeing what they do with that access is critical for maintaining security.

 - Multi-Tenant CSPs – The nature of outsourcing resources to the cloud means your assets are hosted right alongside the other “tenants” of your cloud service provider (CSP).
 Ensuring your critical data is isolated to prevent lateral moves is paramount.